Skip to Main Content

 While this card allows you to build credit by paying your rent and reporting to all three credit bureaus, those who would benefit the most may not qualify.

 The recommended credit score to apply for this card is good to excellent (670-850).
-But people with fair credit, low credit or no credit would benefit the most from building credit as they pay rent.
-If you already have a good to excellent score, you may not need to work on your credit, making this feature less advantageous.
+But people with fair credit or lower would benefit the most from this feature.
+If you already have a good to excellent score, this feature is less advantageous.

 If you need help finding your score, our guide on how to check your credit score can help.